tableau/document-api-python/README.md

 ###Getting Started
 To use this SDK, you must have Python installed.
-You can use either 2.7x or 3.3x.
+You can use either 2.7.X or 3.3 and later.

 Download the `.zip` file that contains the SDK.
 Unzip the file and then run the following command: